Checked and Unchecked Exceptions in Java

 4. Used for Recoverable Conditions: Checked exceptions are used for the conditions from which the program can recover, like database connectivity issues.

-Best Practices for Handling Checked Exceptions
+Java Error Handling Best Practices For Checked Exceptions

 1. Use Try-Catch Block: Put the code that can throw an exception within a try-catch block.
 This will handle the exception.